This really “IS” the Dawning of the Age of Aquarius

 “One small step for Man, one giant step for Mankind.”

 Only recently did I discover that Neil Armstrong was NOT the first choice of astronaut to take the first human step onto the Moon.
 The historic task was originally intended for Buzz Aldrin but for all practical purposes Armstrong made the monumental leap due to his seated position being closest to the hatch door.
 From a karmic perspective, no one else but Neil Armstrong could have taken that first step for Mankind.
 It was the man from Wapakoneta, Ohio’s astrological destiny.

 The Birth Chart of a Hero

 Below is Neil Armstrong’s birth or natal chart:

 At the time of Neil Armstrong’s birth, the Horizon or “Ascendant” was in the sign of Gemini along with his Mars being placed in the First House in the same sign.
 When put in formulaic terms, Neil Armstrong was meant to be a man who by his words (Gemini’s strongest mode of communication) would let the world know (the nature of the Ascendant or Rising Sign) of his physical actions (Mars) that took place in his local area or neighborhood (the domain of Gemini’s natural 3rd house and the sign Mars is placed in).
-Sounds just about right for a person destined to announce to the world at large the historic phrase “One small step for man.”
+Sounds just about right for a person destined to announce to the world he was in the midst of taking “One small step for man.”

-The remainder of the most famous astronaut of all time’s birth chart further assures his fated lot of being the first human being to walk on the surface of the Moon.
+The remainder of the astronaut’s birth chart further assures his destiny of being the first human being to walk on the surface of the Moon.